oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A distributing party satisfies the "CSAF aggregator" role if the party:

-* satisfies the requirements 21 to 23 in section 7.1.
+* satisfies the requirements 1 to 6 and 21 to 23 in section 7.1.
 * uses the value `aggregator` for `/aggregator/category`.
 * lists a mirror for at least two disjoint issuing parties pointing to a domain under its own control.
 * links the public part of the OpenPGP key used to sign CSAF documents for each mirrored issuing party in the corresponding `provider-metadata.json`.